 - If a client issues you with instructions and you fail to follow them

-Indemnity insurance policies vary, however there are a few common features that most should contain.
 The majority of policies will include coverage of costs associated with defending a negligence claim against a client.
 These costs will mainly be those needed to retain a lawyer, other legal costs associated with defending a claim and the amount needed to compensate a client if their claim is successful.

-Aside from negligence, professional indemnity insurance can also cover the costs associated with:
+Professional indemnity insurance can also cover the costs associated with:

-- infringing intellectual property rights
+- Infringing intellectual property rights

-- losing or damaging documents
+- Losing or damaging documents

-- hiring public relation consultants to restore a professional’s reputation.
+- Hiring public relation consultants to restore a professional’s reputation.

 Q. What is a professional?